dipankr/portfolio/README.md

 * **Successfully delivered bug-free features and enhancements**, minimizing post-release issues:
   * Delivered major feature updates with zero critical bugs, resulting in a 25% decrease in customer support tickets.
   * Implemented automated testing procedures that reduced post-release issues by 40%.
-  * Led a team to deliver a high-profile project ahead of schedule, with no post-release defects reported.
+  * Led a team to deliver multiple high-stake project ahead of schedule, with no post-release defects.

 ## Education